kikofernandez/programmingfightclub/books/pandoc-book/parts/why.md

 # Pandoc: the perfect tool for writers

+Pandoc is a tool for converting files from one format into another format.
 Explain and motivate why Pandoc is the tool for writters.
 Whether you are a science fiction writter or researcher, Pandoc fits there.